nehashinde8836/bynry-backend-case-study/README.md

 - Uses relational schema with constraints
 - Avoids duplicate inventory entries
 - Scalable for large datasets (can add pagination & caching)
+- Added indexing considerations on frequently queried fields such as sku, product_id, and warehouse_id to improve performance

 ---